$402,332Average Value$228Average Price per Sq Ft3Homes For Sale

 Messina Restaurant & Lounge Is A Staple Of Dining Scene In Saukville And Surrounding Areas, Regularly Drawing In Both Locals And Faraway Visitors~The Restaurant Occupies A Prominent Lot With Plenty Of Parking And Beautiful Outside Decor, And Is Easily Accessible From Highway 43~Overall, The Real Estate Property Of This Family Italian Restaurant Exudes Character, Charm, And A Welcoming Ambiance,

-MOTIVATED SELLER!
+New assessed value reduced taxes by almost $3,000!
 Now is your chance to own a highly visible and accessible parcel located just off HWY!
-Ideal multi-family/a wide range of commercial developments.
+Ideal multi-family or a wide range of commercial developments.
 7.02 ac nestled between Foster Dr & Riverside Dr w/mature trees offering natural privacy.
-Surrounded by retail, municipal buildings, bank, restaurants, and high-traffic gas stations/convenience stores, this location ensures consistent
+Surrounded by retail, municipal buildings, bank, restaurants, and high-traffic gas stations/convenience

 Calling all Investors and Entrepreneurs to purchase this ''Rare Find'' .67 acre Village lot zoned B4 offering endless possibilities for development and is situated in a very desirable -well established Commercial area with high visibility!
 Perfect location to build your stand alone business or if you want to expand your present business.
 Ideal for a drive through coffee shop, deli etc. Close to